oneapi-src/oneAPI-samples/DirectProgramming/Fortran/DenseLinearAlgebra/optimize-integral/README.md

 This program computes the integral (area under the curve) of a user-supplied function over an interval in a stepwise fashion.
-The interval is split into segments, and at each segment position the area of a rectangle is computed whose height is the value of sine at that point and the width is the segment width.
+The interval is split into segments and at each segment position the area of a rectangle is computed with the height of sine's value at that point, and the width is the segment width.
 The areas of the rectangles are then summed.

 The process is repeated with smaller and smaller width rectangles,